Monday, 26 June 2023

 The sound I would love to hear reading

-My poems but there are no ego trips here
+My poems, but there are no ego trips here

-And no praise for the man upstairs, this is
+And no praise for the man upstairs; this is

-Just the earth the sea and the sky paying
+Just the earth, the sea, and the sky paying

 homage, a standing ovation.